How Much Does A Casket Cost (2023 Average Casket Prices)?

 Fiberglass and plastic are two of the newest materials used in casket construction; however, they are still not mainstream, and you likely won’t find one at your local funeral home.

 Many people use the words “casket” and “coffin” interchangeably.
-However, they’re not the same — here’s the difference between coffin vs casket:
+However, they’re not the same — here’s the difference between a coffin vs casket:

 A coffin is a box that holds a dead body: typically a simple, unpainted wooded box.